 After the concert, we strolled to the Technology Museum for a reception where we drank Viking Gylltur, a delicious lager beer, sampled reindeer capriccio and sushi of salmon, char and trout, fresh off the fisher’s boats.

-In Akureyri, nestled at the head of a deep fjord we watched grey whales swim by the ship.
 Another day we kayaked to the end of a green fjord beneath snow-capped mountains near the village of Isafjordur.
 And we jumped at the chance to descend deep into a volcano, to explore caves in an 8,000-year-old lava tube on the Snaefellsness Peninsula.

 After a week in Iceland, we understand why it is a hot tourist destination – with visitor numbers increasing 40% a year.
 The boom is fueled by the country’s spectacular natural beauty and easy access from the East Coast (5 hours from New York or Boston) and Europe (2 ½ hours from Dublin).
 And many travelers take advantage of attractive airline promotions such as Iceland Air’s “free stopover” of up to seven days on their flights to Europe.